mnentwig/STDFoo/README.md

 b) Imports resulting binary data to Octave _efficiently_.

-Intended for very large datasets from multiple files.
+Intended for very large datasets from multiple files, routinely used with 7-digit DUT count and 4-digit number of parametric test items.

 Output data is organized "column-major" (column=testitem/binning for all DUTs) so that any item of interest can be retrieved with near-optimal speed (=loading a binary file that contains only the test item for all DUTs).